zsapkagy/terraforming-the-clouds/oci/README.md

 Either way, you need to create RSA keys.
 But this could be done during the OCI CLI setup or before.

+#### Create a user

+Create a user in the OCI console in the compartment where you want to create the resources (Do NOT use the root compartment and the root user for security reasons!)

 #### Create RSA keys

 See [OCI Set Up OCI-Terraform](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/tf-provider/01-summary.htm)